broadinstitute/cellprofiler-on-Terra/terra_workspace/dashboard.md

     * Need help?
 See the Terra workspace [video tutorial](https://www.youtube.com/watch?v=mYUNQyAJ6WI) and [docs](https://support.terra.bio/hc/en-us/articles/360026130851-Make-your-own-project-workspace).
 2. Run notebook `create_terra_data_tables.ipynb` so that the data tables in your clone are updated to have output result paths in your clone's workspace bucket instead of the source workspace.
 Use the default environment when creating the Jupyter cloud enviroment.
     * Need help?
 See the Terra Jupyter notebook [video tutorial](https://www.youtube.com/watch?v=DO7idRZtWkA) and [docs](https://support.terra.bio/hc/en-us/articles/9612453133467).
-3. Use Data Table "plate" to run the workflows in this order:
+3. Use Data Table "plate" to run the workflows; in this example we selected the 4 plates, but you can also select just one.
+Run the workflows in the following order:
     * Need help?
 See the Terra workflow [video tutorial](https://youtu.be/aHqp76vx5V8) and [docs](https://support.terra.bio/hc/en-us/articles/360034701991-Pipelining-with-workflows).
     * `0_create_load_data` with all parameters empty except the following
         * workflow input parameters